 EcoStim Energy Solutions has assembled a team of industry professionals with over 100 years of combined experience in oilfield service, including key executives with a particular emphasis on the hydraulic fracturing business.
 We are currently establishing operational strongholds in Argentina, Colombia and Mexico.

-Prior to Neos, he worked for Arthur Andersen and PricewaterhouseCoopers.
-He is a Certified Public Accountant, and holds a BBA degree, summa cum laude, from Walla Walla University.
+Prior to joining Neos, he worked for PricewaterhouseCoopers and Arthur Andersen.
+Mr. Nickolatos is a Certified Public Accountant and holds an accounting degree, summa cum laude, from Walla Walla University.

 Executive VP - Corporate Business Development and General Manager Latin America